Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-Recently, \citet{Semadeni_2017} and \citet{BallesterosParedes_2018} propose a gravity-regulated model of core formation, where dense cores form via ``hierarchical gravitational fragmentation.''
+\citet{Semadeni_2017} and \citet{BallesterosParedes_2018} propose a gravity-regulated model of core formation, where dense cores form via hierarchical gravitational fragmentation.
 In the analytical model put forward by \citet{BallesterosParedes_2018}, a star-forming core starts its evolution in a state of gravitational instability and remains gravitationally unstable throughout the evolution.
 Thus, a core in this model undergoes gravitational collapse at all times. \citet{BallesterosParedes_2018} propose that outside-in gravitational collapse generates the distribution of velocity dispersions observed in coherent cores, with larger velocity dispersions at larger radii and smaller velocity dispersions in the core centers.
 The simulated core in this model develops a density profiles similar to the critical Bonnor-Ebert sphere, with $\rho$ $\propto$ $r^{-2}$.
 Based on our analysis, we conclude this model lacks the ability to explain the turbulence in Phase I cores and the dissipation of turbulence during Phase I and Phase II.
-In our analysis, when a core evolves from Phase II to Phase III, gravitational collapse starts at the center of the core \citep[an ``inside-out'' collapse as proposed by][]{Shu_1977}, raising the velocity dispersion at the center above the thermal sonic speed first before increasing the gas dispersion towards the core edges.
-This can be seen in Fig.\ \ref{fig:profiles_dispersion}, where many of the Phase III cores have centrally enhanced velocity dispersions.
-As discussed above, most Phase I cores and some Phase II cores have density profiles that are shallower than a critical Bonnor-Ebert sphere, although at later times, the profiles do approach Bonnor-Ebert-like profiles with $\rho$ $\propto$ $r^{-2}$.
+In our analysis, when a core evolves from Phase II to Phase III, gravitational collapse starts at the center of the core \citep[an inside-out collapse as proposed by][]{Shu_1977}, raising the velocity dispersion at the center above the thermal sonic speed first before increasing the gas dispersion towards the core edges.
+This can be seen in Fig.\ \ref{fig:clusterprops}, where many of the Phase III cores have centrally enhanced velocity dispersions.
+As discussed above, most Phase I cores and Phase II cores have density profiles that are shallower than a critical Bonnor-Ebert sphere, although at later times, the profiles do approach Bonnor-Ebert-like profiles with $\rho$ $\propto$ $r^{-2}$.
 On the other hand, \citet{Semadeni_2017} show that hierarchical gravitational fragmentation is capable of creating star-forming cores that have physical properties similar to those of the observed cores in a study of core formation in a molecular cloud undergoing global gravitational collapse in simulations.
-However, similar to the analytical model presented by \citet{BallesterosParedes_2018}, the cores in the simulations studied by \citet{Semadeni_2017} appear to be gravitationally supercritical at all times, while in our model, cores form as subcritical structures and evolve in a state of quasi-equilibrium for most of their lifetimes (see Fig.\ \ref{fig:virial_track}).
+However, similar to the analytical model presented by \citet{BallesterosParedes_2018}, the cores in the simulations studied by \citet{Semadeni_2017} appear to be gravitationally supercritical at all times, while in our model, most cores form as subcritical structures, whose evolution is driven by the details of their formation from the turbulent cloud environment.
 The gravity-regulated model cannot fully explain the evolution of cores seen in our analysis.